 Padsicles go viral

-Clever mum Elisa Castellanos shared the ingenious hack on Facebook earlier this year.
+Clever mum Elisa Castellanos shared the ingenious hack on Facebook.
 And we, like the rest of the Internet world, are absolutely loving the idea.
 Since posting the recipe to help fellow mums, Elisa’s padsicle post has been shared over 123,000 times with close to 50,000 comments.

 The secret to these padsicles comes from the frozen Aloe Vera, which, is nature’s answer to everything!
 Seriously, Aloe Vera is the bomb.
 We reckon padsicles would also help with breast engorgement too!
 And it sure beats wasting your money on cabbages.